‘General Hospital’ Rumor: Jane Elliot May Be Returning To Her Role As Tracy Quartermaine

 Elliot did tell TV Insider during her exit interview in 2017 that she would have to wait a year or two before she would ever entertain the idea of making a brief return to General Hospital.
 Fans will have to wait to see if an official announcement will be made soon if this rumor is true.

 The Quartermaine family has been back on screen this week with Wally Kurth and Lisa LoCicero appearing as Ned and Olivia.
 They were in for a surprise when Brook Lynn Ashton, Ned’s daughter with ex-wife Lois, showed up unexpectedly.
-Amanda Setton has taken over the role and she will be settling in with her family and no doubt causing plenty of trouble.
+Amanda Setton has taken over the role, and she will be settling in with her family and no doubt causing plenty of trouble.
 Adding Tracy to the mix would make the holidays at the Quartermaine mansion just like old times.

 General Hospital airs weekdays on ABC.